 In the early part of the twentieth century, a campaign against midwifery began, which was led by the allopathic establishment.
 At that time, 95% of deliveries happened in the home with midwives present.
 The young medical industry was campaigning that midwives were unclean, and that midwives were the last option, reserved for those who could not afford real medicine.
-The industry jealously spied birthing as a potentially profitable option, so began a massive marketing blitz.
-Hospitals were being presented as the cleaner and safer option, with supposedly better trained professionals.
+The industry jealously spied birthing as a potentially profitable option, so it began a massive marketing blitz.
+Hospitals were presented as the cleaner and safer option, with supposedly better-trained professionals.
 Every one of these statements was untrue.
 What made these assertions most disturbing is the fact that doctors in those days received no hands-on training in birthing at all.
 The attacks against midwives continued for 30 years, despite the statistical proof that midwife-assisted births were categorically safer than those conducted in hospitals.
 Home birthing is still safer, over a century later.

 The slander against midwives was successful.
 By 1955, only 1% of U.S. births took place in the home.
 Only 8% of the births in the United States are now attended by midwives, while 70% of the European and Japanese births are attended by midwives.
 As a result, the United States has the second worst newborn death rate in the developed world.
 Only Latvia, with six deaths per 1,000 births, has a higher infant mortality rate than the United States.
 The U.S. also has the highest maternal mortality rates.
 The safest country to give birth in is Sweden, which has a midwife (or two) at almost every birth, and these same birthing professionals actively involve themselves in prenatal care too.
 The Swedish do not treat pregnancy as a disease that needs pharmaceuticals, intensive hospital care, and intervention by doctors.
 Their babies are the better for it.